SagebrushGeoTools/AirMagTools/README.md

 # Magnetic data processing pipeline

-Based on an Oasis montaj python extension created by by Eric Petersen at the DGGS (Alaska Division of Geological & Geophysical Surveys https://dggs.alaska.gov; 2025-06-11).
+Based on an Oasis montaj python extension created by Eric Petersen at the DGGS (Alaska Division of Geological & Geophysical Surveys https://dggs.alaska.gov; 2025-06-11).

 The pipeline itself can be run either from a jupyter notebook or from the command line using the "AirMagTools" command line utility.